robertokbr/coffy-api/README.md

 # Coffy Backend
 This is the coffy mobile app Backend repository.
-It has been made using Nestjs and grpc-js to create microservices and the API gateway.
+It has been made using Nestjs and grpc-js to create its microservices and its API gateway.

 ## Summary
 - [Orders Service](#user-content-orders-service)
 - [Auth Service](#user-content-auth-service)

+## Setup

 ---